Garage Doors in Houston, TX

 1. Roll Up

-When a roll-up garage door is opened, it rolls around a barrel located inside the garage above the opening of the garage door.
-This is possible because the door consists of narrow horizontal slats that let the door bend and curve.
+When someone opens a roll-up garage door, it rolls around a barrel located inside the garage above the opening of the garage door.
+This movement is possible because the door consists of narrow horizontal slats that let the door bend and curve.

-These types of garage doors are rarely found on homes but are common on commercial garages.
+It’s rare to see these types of garage doors on homes, but they are common on commercial garages.

 2. Sectional Garage Doors

-Sectional garage doors are the most popular garage door type in the U.S. If you own a garage door, chances are that it’s sectional.
+Sectional garage doors are the most popular garage door type in the U.S. If you own a garage door, it’s likely to be sectional.

 Sectional garage doors consist of sections that are connected by hinges, which allow each panel to bend.
 They first travel up a vertical track until reaching the top of the garage door’s opening.
 After that, they bend and travel along a horizontal track parallel to the ceiling.